-25 2 Data sets and methods
+2 Data sets and methods

 We used Argo observations from 2005 to 2013 as obtained from the Coriolis data center.
-Data from 2005 to 2012 are delayed mode quality controlled data from the

-CORA data base (Cabanes et al., 2013).
-Data from 2013 are near real time data from the Coriolis Argo Global Data Assembly Center (one of the two Argo GDACs).
-An additional quality control with regional climatology checks was applied to these near real time data sets.
+Data from 2005 to 2012 are delayed-mode quality-controlled data from the CORA database (Cabanes et al., 2013).
+Data from 2013 are near-real-time data from the Coriolis Argo Global Data Assembly Center (one of the two Argo GDACs).
+An additional quality control with regional climatology checks was applied to these near-real-time data sets.

-- 5 After several tests (see discussion in Sect.
-3), correlation scales were calculated over several large scale areas to provide sufficient pair of observations at different zonal and meridional distances.
+After several tests (see discussion in Sect.
+3), correlation scales were calculated over several large-scale areas to provide a sufficient number of pairs of observations at different zonal and meridional distances.
 Correlations were computed both for temperature and salinity and for the surface down to 1300 m.
-The following steps are used for the calculation: - 1.
-The Levitus 2009 seasonal climatology is removed from Argo profile observations. - All temperature and salinity Argo data (from 2005 to 2013) within a given box (e.g. 20° latitude × 20° longitude up to 20° latitude × 100° longitude) are gathered and a large scale (4° × 4°) seasonal mean of observations is computed and removed from the observations.
+The following steps are used for the calculation:

+- 1. The Levitus 2009 seasonal climatology is removed from Argo profile observations. - 2.
+All temperature and salinity Argo data (from 2005 to 2013) within a given box (e.g., 20° latitude × 20° longitude up to 20° latitude × 100° longitude) are gathered, and a large-scale (4° × 4°) seasonal mean of observations is computed and removed from the observations.
 This allows removing possible biases in the climatology.
 Data are then stored in weekly files. - 3.
-The covariance for a given zonal (dx) and meridional (dy) distance is then calculated as:

-$Cov(dx, dy) = Var - 0.5\gamma(dx, dy),$ $\gamma(dx, dy) = 1/N \sum{\text{all weeks}} \sum{ij} (z'(x_i, y_i, t_i) - z'(x_j, y_j, t_j))^2,$ where var is the variance, γ is the variogram and z' is the anomaly of temperature or salinity at a given depth and N is the number of pairs of Argo profiles whose zonal $(x_i - x_j)$ and meridional $(y_i - y_j)$ distances are comprised between $dx \pm$ 12.5 km and $dy \pm 12.5$ km and whose time separations are comprised between ± 3.5 days.
+The covariance for a given zonal (dx) and meridional (dy) distance is then calculated as where var is the variance, $\gamma$ is the variogram and z' is the anomaly of temperature or salinity at a given depth and N is the number of pairs of Argo profiles whose zonal $(x_i - x_j)$ and meridional $(y_i - y_j)$ distances are comprised between $dx \pm 12.5 \,\mathrm{km}$ and $dy \pm 12.5 \,\mathrm{km}$ and whose time separations are comprised within $\pm 3.5$ days.
 The calculation is done with a spatial zonal and meridional resolution of 25 km.
 Note that covariances were derived from a variogram calculation to reduce sensitivity of results to unknown mean fields.
-Since we remove large scale fields (see point 2 above) prior to the calculation, this only has a small impact on the calculation.
+Since we remove large-scale fields (see point 2 above) prior to the calculation, this only has a minor impact on the calculation.